samaalharbi2/Project-Data-Science-Blog-Post/README.md

 6. **Deployment** – Share findings through visuals and blog storytelling.

 ---
+## 🔍 Key Findings

+Based on the analysis of the 2024 Stack Overflow Developer Survey data:

+1. **Education Level**: Developers with higher education (master’s or above) tend to have slightly higher salaries, but experience has a stronger impact overall.

+2. **Experience and Salary**: Professional coding experience shows a clear positive correlation with salary, especially beyond 5 years.

+3. **Most Used Languages**: JavaScript and Python remain the most widely used languages, especially in web and data-related fields.

+4. **Remote Work Trends**: The majority of developers (over 60%) prefer hybrid or fully remote work, reflecting current global work trends.

+5. **Job Search Time**: Developers with higher education levels tend to spend less time searching for jobs each day.

+---
 ## 🙏 Acknowledgements

 Huge thanks to [Stack Overflow](https://stackoverflow.com/) for conducting the survey and [Kaggle](https://www.kaggle.com/) for hosting the data.